 - Hunter Orange is required by any person except archers, hunter must display on their Head, chest and back at least 400 square inches of hunter orange material.
 Camouflage hunter orange patterns are legal if the minimum 400 square inch requirements are met.
-This is for your own safety, but failure to do so can result in a fine.

 Lodging and Meals Valentine, Nebraska